sheffield-bioinformatics-core/wrangling-genomics/_episodes/04-variant_calling.md

 # Setting up

-First we download the reference genome for *E. coli* REL606.
+First we download the reference genome for Human chromosome 20.
 Although we could copy or move the file with `cp` or `mv`, most genomics workflows begin with a download step, so we will practice that here.

 ~~~
 $ cd ~/dc_workshop